-Pilgrims’ Way is supported by a Governing Body of seven people.
+Pilgrims’ Way is supported by a Governing Body of Thirteen people.
 We come from all walks of life and bring many different skills and experiences to the role.
 What unites us is a desire to see the best for the school of which we are all very proud.

 We passionately believe that our children must have the very best education we can offer so they eventually leave school with some real choices to make about their future jobs, careers, further education and life style.

 All parents are welcome to come along and listen to what goes on at a Governing Body meeting.

 Who we are

 Local Authority Governors – appointed by the London Borough of Southwark

 Juliette has been a Local Authority governor at Pilgrims’ Way since October 2003.
 She is currently the Chair of the Governing Body and also the designated governor for Safeguarding .
 An early career in marketing and sales was followed by many years working for two of the UK’s largest children’s charities, which support some of the most vulnerable children and families in the UK.
 She currently runs her own small business.

 “As a parent, it has been remarkable to see how children learn and the huge role which schools have in family life.
 I became a school Governor as I believe that the quality of education which children have influences their future life choices.
 It is both a privilege and a pleasure to have the opportunity to help progress the high standards at this happy school”